GottaYotta/PixelSDK/README.md

 }
 ```

 [Generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) and specify it in your  `application(_, didFinishLaunchingWithOptions:)` of your App Delegate.
-The following [pricing matrix](https://www.pixelsdk.com/#pricing) applies to exports from your API key.
-Without an API key, image and video exports will include a watermark.
+The following [pricing options](https://www.pixelsdk.com/#pricing) are available for your API key.
 Keep your API key private.

 ```swift
 import PixelSDK